Middle Ages in film

 Medieval films imagine and portray the Middle Ages through the visual, audio and thematic forms of cinema.

 Background

-The 20th century is not the first to create images of life during medieval times.
-The Middle Ages ended over five centuries ago and each century has imagined, portrayed and depicted the Middle Ages through painting, architecture, poetry, music and novel.
-In the 20th century, film has defined Medieval history perhaps more so than any other medium.
+Depictions of the Middle Ages have a long history, before the 20th century's film adaptations.
+The Middle Ages ended over five centuries ago and each century has portrayed the Middle Ages through painting, architecture, poetry, music and literature.
+In the 20th century, film has defined medieval history perhaps more so than any other medium.
 While the conclusions of academic research and findings of archeology have advanced knowledge of the Middle Ages, nothing has had more widespread influence on more people than the images created by film.
-Just as most people's perceptions of the American Wild West were drawn from cinema, versus source material or academic research, so too most peoples perceptions of the Middle Ages were influenced by the powerful narratives and images of film.
+Just as most people's perceptions of the American Wild West were drawn from cinema versus source material or academic research, so too most people's perceptions of the Middle Ages were influenced by the powerful narratives and images of film.